Cyprus Airways (1947–2015): Expansion in the 1980s

 By 1981, Cyprus's fleet included four Boeing 707-123B (1979–1989) and three BAC One-Eleven 500.
 The route network again extended from Manchester, England, to Baghdad.
 A change in ownership structure had taken place, with British Airways selling all but 5 percent of the shares it had inherited from BEA to the Cypriot government.
 Private investors owned the remainder (24.14 percent).

 Cyprus made a transition to Airbus aircraft over the course of the decade.
-Its first A310 widebodies arrived in 1984, followed by A320s in 1989.
+Its first A310 wide-bodies arrived in 1984, followed by A320s in 1989.
 The order for the eight A320s was worth more than DEM 250 million.

 Cyprus Airways was one of the first airlines to operate the Airbus A310, the eighth airline in the world to receive the Airbus A320, and the first airline that launched the IAE V2500 engine along with Adria Airways.

 Profits reached record levels in the mid-1980s as the airline added service from new UK cities (Cardiff, Newcastle, and Glasgow).
 Income of CYP 4.8 million (DEM 8 million) in 1983, a record, would be tripled three years later.
 By this time, the airline was carrying 740,000 passengers a year.